erwinvanhunen/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPWeb.md

 ```

 ### -SiteLogoUrl
 Sets the logo of the web to the current url.
-If you want to set the logo to a modern team site, use Set-PnPSite -SiteLogoPath
+If you want to set the logo to a modern team site, use Set-PnPSite -LogoFilePath.

 ```yaml
 Type: String